cfpb/design-system/docs/pages/banners.md

           guidance.
 These pages may have historical value or significance to researchers, historians, and the public.
     variation_group_name: Types
-eyebrow: Alerts
-layout: variation
 use_cases: Use the banner notification to communicate important information about the state or status of page content or to highlight high-priority system or product level information.
 Use the inline notification instead when calling out specific page content or when alerting users to information that is specific to an immediate task.
+guidelines: Banner notifications are positioned at the top of the page content area and span the full width.
+eyebrow: Alerts
+behavior: ""
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
   s/notifications)"
 last_updated: 2020-01-28T15:55:47.394Z
-behavior: ""
 ---